tinysecurity/SEEDLAB_25/MiniProject/readme.md

 Mini Project

-arucoDetect folder:
+TestingCode folder:

-This folder is used for testing the Aruco codes
+This folder is used to store code we used for testing.

 MATLAB folder:

 This folder contains all of our MATLAB files.
 RunPIDSimulink runs the simulink model for our system, which we used to create the PI controller for our robot.

 mp_arduino folder: